appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 You can use the helper script named `install_cert.sh` that comes with your runner package and configure the NTP settings.

-- You will find a script named `install_cert.sh` in your scripts folder inside the `appcircle-runner` directory.
+- You will find a script named `install_cert.sh` in your scripts folder inside the `Appcircle-runner` directory.

 - Run the script like the example below: